rdwatters/hugo-starter/README.md

 * jQuery CDN (boolean)
 * Minimal BlackFriday settings

-## SVG Icons
+## SVG & Font Awesome Icons

 * 30 svg icons in `partials/svg_icons` for easier embedding and styling via CSS, resolution independence, and fewer HTTP requests
-* On startup, all social media icons in the bottom left are pulled from this directory
+* On your first `hugo server`, all social media icons in the bottom left are pulled from the SVG icon directory
+* Font Awesome Version 4.5.0 (`/assets/scss/fontawesome/\*scss & `/static/css/fonts/fontawesome` for actual font files)

 ## Utilities